pds-bracu/Students-Mark-Viewer/README.md

 👉 [Click here to open the Blank Sheet Template](https://docs.google.com/spreadsheets/d/1W_ZZ2X2_TEMPLATE_SHEET_ID_HERE/edit?usp=sharing)

 - Go to **File > Make a copy** to create your own version.
+- > Set the privacy of the spreadsheet to `Public`.
 - Copy the **Sheet ID** from the URL:

 ### 2. 🔧 Set Up Apps Script